Castle in the Clouds, New HampshireHistorical & Cultural Sites

 Castle in the Clouds itinerary

-A typical itinerary for Castle in the Clouds involves arriving mid-morning to allow ample time.
-Start with a self-guided tour of the Lucknow Mansion, followed by lunch at the Carriage House Restaurant or Café in the Clouds.
-Spend the afternoon exploring the hiking trails, particularly the Brook Walk to see the waterfalls, and strolling around Shannon Pond.
-Allow at least 3-4 hours for a comprehensive visit, or a full day if you plan on extensive hiking and dining.
+A typical itinerary for Castle in the Clouds involves arriving around 10:00 AM for tickets, taking the trolley up to the Lucknow Mansion for a self-guided tour (allowing 1-2 hours), followed by lunch at the Carriage House Restaurant.
+In the afternoon, explore the hiking trails, especially the Brook Walk, and visit Shannon Pond.
+Allow anywhere from 3-5 hours for a comprehensive visit.

 Castle in the Clouds travel guide